bogdanvuk/rst/examples/paper/source/index.rst

     Profiling results.

-The results on :num:`Figure #fig-profiling` were obtained.
-The results were consistent with the algorithm complexity analysis performed in the previous chapter.

-.. plot:: images/profiling_plot.py
-    :width: 100%

-    This is the caption for the plot

-The |algo| has obvious computational bottleneck in the fitness evaluation task, which takes **almost 100% - bolje da je tacan broj** of computational time in the example run shown in :num:`Figure #fig-profiling`.
+The |algo| has obvious computational bottleneck in the fitness evaluation task, which takes 99.4% of computational time on average.
 So the fitness evaluation is an undoubtful candidate for hardware optimization.
 Since the DT mutation task takes insignificant amount of time to perform, it was decided for it to be left in software.
 Major advantage of leaving the mutation in software is the ease of changing and experimenting with this task.
 Many other algorithms can then be implemented in software and make use of the hardware accelerated fitness evaluation task like: Genetic Algorithms (GA), Genetic Programming (GP), Simulated Annealing (SA), etc.

 Co-processor for DT induction - |cop|
 =====================================